stackrox/stackrox-env/README.md

 * `yarn`
 * `yq`

+## Prerequisites

+- Install `Nix` by following the [instructions](https://nixos.org/manual/nix/stable/installation/installing-binary.html) based on your platform.
+- **(Optional)** Clone the repository `git clone git@github.com:stehessel/stackrox-env.git ~/dev/nix/stackrox`.

 ## Usage

-- Install `Nix` by following the [instructions](https://nixos.org/manual/nix/stable/installation/installing-binary.html) based on your platform.
-- Enable experimental features to use flakes.
-Add `experimental-features = nix-command flakes` to `$HOME/.config/nix/nix.conf`.
-- Run `nix develop github:stehessel/stackrox-env -c $SHELL` to open a shell with the development environment.

-Alernatively, clone the `stehessel/stackrox-env` repository `git clone git@github.com:stehessel/stackrox-env.git ~/dev/nix/stackrox`
-and execute `nix develop ~/dev/nix/stackrox -c $SHELL`.
+Run `nix develop github:stehessel/stackrox-env -c $SHELL` to open a shell with the development environment based on the latest upstream state.
+Alternatively, open a shell based on a local clone of the repository `nix develop ~/dev/nix/stackrox -c $SHELL`.
+This allows for more fine grained control, but requires manual updates from time to time by pulling the latest master.

+## Login shell

+You may choose to load the development environment inside the login shell.
+This effectively means that the development environment will be available in every shell, which is convenient when no other environments are used anyway.
+Modifying the login shell is recommended when working with graphical IDEs such as GoLand and VSCode.

+- Clone the repository as outlined above.
+- Add `source ~/dev/nix/stackrox/login.sh` to either `~/.bash_profile.sh` (bash) or `~/.zprofile` (zsh).

 ## Direnv integration

+`Direnv` allows you to automatically modify the shell environment when entering a directory.
+This can be used to load the development environment upon entering the `stackrox/stackrox` repository.
+It is the recommended usage when working primarily from the command line.

 - Install [Direnv with Nix flake integration](https://github.com/nix-community/nix-direnv).
 - Create a `.envrc` file inside the `stackrox/stackrox` directory and add `use flake github:stehessel/stackrox-env` to it.

-Alernatively, clone the `stehessel/stackrox-env` repository `git clone git@github.com:stehessel/stackrox-env.git ~/dev/nix/stackrox`
-and add `use flake ~/dev/nix/stackrox/` to `.envrc`.
+  Alternatively, add `use flake ~/dev/nix/stackrox/` to use a local clone of the repository.

 ## Platforms